NakulSK221B/Particle-Swarm-Optimisation/README.md

 _NOTE: Here a particle refers to a solution within the search space of the PSO._

 ### The 3 distinct features of PSO are
-1. Best fitness of a particle- The best solution achieved so far by a particular particle _i_ (i.e Local Best).
+1. **Best fitness of a particle** The best solution achieved so far by a particular particle _i_ (i.e Local Best).
-2. Best fitness of the swarm- The best solution achieved so far by any particel in the swarm (i.e Global Best).
+2. **Best fitness of the swarm** The best solution achieved so far by any particel in the swarm (i.e Global Best).
-3. Velocity and position update of each particle- For exploring and exploiting the search space to loacte the optimal solution.
+3. **Velocity and position update of each particle** For exploring and exploiting the search space to loacte the optimal solution.

 ## Process Flow